nnail0/cachelab-b-f25/datalab-b-exp.typ

 In this report, we will dive into a straightforward operation with a caveat.
 Solutions to the given problem must be generated through the old-fashioned way, so to speak.
 However, we open the door as well to generating solutions with the exciting new technology developed in recent years.

 With this experiment, we hope to explore the idea that genAI can be used in a successful direction to cut through a lot of the development time needed for a purely human-generated solution.
-It does, hwoever, come at the cost of losing understanding in the process itself which can be beneficial in learning how to build solutions generally--ones which AI may not always be able to predictably build for us.
+It does, importantly, come at the cost of losing understanding in the process itself which can be beneficial in learning how to build solutions generally--ones which AI may not always be able to predictably build for us.

 == Introduction and Motivation